faizanmuhammadmian/AI-Learning/README.md

 # AI-Learning

-My AI learning journey from beginner to advanced.
+Welcome to my AI learning journey.

+I am starting from zero knowledge and learning Artificial Intelligence step by step.

+In this repository I will upload:
+- Notes
+- Exercises
+- Projects
+- My progress

+My goal is to become an AI Engineer.